On arc index and maximal Thurston-Bennequin number: Introduction and Results

 The \textit{arc number} of a grid diagram is the number of horizontal (or, equivalently, vertical) segments in the diagram.
 The \textit{arc index} of $K$, written $\alpha(K)$, is the minimal arc number over all grid diagrams for $K$.

-It is well-known that grid diagrams are closely related to Legendrian knots from contact geometry (see, e.g., \cite{bib:Et} for an introduction to Legendrian knots).
+It is well-known that grid diagrams are closely related to Legendrian knots from contact geometry (see, e.g., \cite{bib:Et} for an introduction to Legendrian knots and a more geometric description of the invariants $\tb$ and $\sl$ below).
 A front for a Legendrian knot can be obtained by rotating any grid diagram slightly counterclockwise and eliminating each corner by either smoothing it out or replacing it by a cusp.
 Conversely, any Legendrian knot can be represented by a grid diagram.

-In this context, the \textit{Thurston--Bennequin number} $\tb$ and \textit{self-linking number} $\sl$ of a grid diagram $G$ can be defined as follows.
+In this context, the \textit{Thurston--Bennequin number} $\tb$ and \textit{self-linking number} $\sl$ of a grid diagram $G$, which are invariants of the associated Legendrian knot, can be defined as follows.
 Let $w(G)$ denote the writhe of $G$; let $c(G)$ denote the number of lower-right, ``southeast'', corners of $G$ (these correspond to the right cusps of the Legendrian front); and let $c_{\downarrow}(G)$ denote the number of southeast corners oriented down and to the left, plus the number of northwest corners oriented to the left and down (these correspond to the downward-oriented cusps of the Legendrian front).
 Then

 We remark that the self-linking number is usually defined for transverse rather than Legendrian knots; $\sl$ defined here is the self-linking number of the positive transverse pushoff of the Legendrian knot, and can be expressed as $\tb(G)-\operatorname{r}(G)$, where $\operatorname{r}(G)$ is the rotation number of the Legendrian knot.